Ayurvedic Approach to Migraines and Headaches

 "Migraine is one of the most common neurological diseases worldwide, with the global prevalence of migraine being estimated to be 1.1 billion" according to the NIH.

-Per, The American Journal of Managed Care, “The total indirect cost associated with migraine in the United States has been estimated at $19.3 billion.”
+Per, The American Journal of Managed Care, āThe total indirect cost associated with migraine in the United States has been estimated at $19.3 billion.ā

-Headache and Migraine Causes according to Ayurveda
+Headache and Migraine Causes According to Ayurveda

-All of us are comprised of a certain amount of vata, pitta, and kapha, and often one or two tend to have a stronger role in our lives.
+All of us are comprised of a certain amount of Vata, Pitta, and Kapha, and often one or two tend to have a stronger role in our lives.
 Picture a bar graph, such as the one above.
 What that bar graph looks like may change with the seasons, stage of life, and other life transitions.

 During transitions, whether its changes in hormones that occur monthly, or the larger hormone shift known as the perimenopausal transition or say moving to a new climate--whenever there's a transition, big or small, the doshas are more likely to become imbalanced.
 Ever feel like changes are difficult?
-It's because our bio-enerrgetic equilibrium can get pushed out of balance.
+It's because our bio-energetic equilibrium can get pushed out of balance.

 Headaches and Migraines are Dosha Imbalances